AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 Guarantees: If successful, user can reuse a previous command.

 **MSS**
-1. User requests to view all previous commands.
+1. User requests to view a previous command.
-2. BiteBuddy returns all the user's previous commands.
+2. BiteBuddy returns the user's previous command.
-3. User selects a previous command to execute.
+3. User selects this previous command to execute.
 4. BiteBuddy executes the command.

     Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 There is no previous command.
-    * 3a1.
-BiteBuddy does not change the current command and executes it.
+    * 2a1.
+BiteBuddy does not change the current command.

+      Use case resumes from step 4.

+* 2b.
+There is another previous command.
+    * 2b1.
+User can choose this other previous command instead.

-      Use case ends.
+      Use case resumes from step 3.

 * 3b.
 User selects the latest command.
     * 3b1.
 BiteBuddy executes the latest command the user was originally typing.